pouyyan/ML_Course_2024/Mini Project 4/README.md

 | ExperienceReplay | Contains function of experience replay (ExperienceReplay). |

 ## Running Examples
-Example usage can be found in main.ipynb, where DQN and DDQN agents are trained on the LunarLander-v2 environment.
+Example usage can be found in Mini_Project_4.ipynb, where DQN and DDQN agents are trained on the LunarLander-v2 environment.

 ## References
 OpenAI Gym